goldbergyoni/nodebestpractices/README.md

 # Latest Best Practices and News

+- **✅ New best practice:** Bullet 2.12 by [Alexsey](https://github.com/Alexsey) shows how returning without awaiting to async functions leads to partial stacktraces.
+This might become a big deal when troubleshooting exceptions in productions that lack some of the execution frames

 - **✅ New best practice:** Bullet 6.8 by Josh Hemphill recommends "Protect Users' Passwords/Secrets using BCrypt or Script".
 It contains an in-depth explanation about when and why each option suits a specific project.
 Don't miss this short guide with a brief overview of the various hashing options

-- **:tada: Node.js best practices reached 50k stars**: Thank you to each and every contributor who helped turning this project into what it is today!
-We've got lots of plans for the time ahead, as we expand our ever-growing list of Node.js best practices even further

 - **:whale: Node.js + Docker best practices**: We've just released the Docker with Node.js section which includes 15 bullets about better coding techniques with Docker